gitlabhq/gitlabhq/doc/administration/high_availability/database.md

 If you use a cloud-managed service, or provide your own PostgreSQL:

-1. Setup PostgreSQL according to the
+1. Set up PostgreSQL according to the
    [database requirements document](../../install/requirements.md#database).
 1. Set up a `gitlab` username with a password of your choice.
 The `gitlab` user needs privileges to create the `gitlabhq_production` database.